DaehwanKimLab/hisat-genotype/_pages/manual.md

 > Example: `--keep-alignment`

 * **\--in-dir** | *Default* : *None*
 > Directory HISATgenotpye will search for FASTQ(A) files and batch process.
-HISATgenotype will attempt to automatically pair the files if `--single-end` isn't set.
+HISAT-genotype will attempt to automatically pair the files if `--single-end` isn't set.
-> Try to have the names be similar between the pairs with a single difference to make it easier for HISATgenotype to pair the files (e.g. *hg_granulocyte_samp1_L.fastq* and *hg_granulocyte_samp1_R.fastq*)
+> Try to have the names be similar between the pairs with a single difference to make it easier for HISAT-genotype to pair the files (e.g. *hg_granulocyte_samp1_L.fastq* and *hg_granulocyte_samp1_R.fastq*)
 > Example: `--in-dir input_fastq_dir`

 * **\--out-dir** | *Default* : `/hisatgenotype_out`